Tholoana96/Slicehub/README.md

 ## Contribution

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue for any feature requests or bug reports.

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.

+## Screenshots

+## Live Demo

+Check out the live version of SliceHub [here]